MicrosoftDocs/SupportArticles-docs/Office/Client/excel/mentions-not-resolve-user-information.md

 ## Symptoms

-In Microsoft Word, Excel, PowerPoint, and Outlook, if you mention a user by using the @ sign followed by the user's name or email alias, the user information doesn't resolve.
+In Microsoft Word, Excel, PowerPoint, and Outlook, if you mention a user by using the @ sign followed by the user's name or email alias, the user doesn't resolve.

 ## Cause

-This issue occurs if the user is hidden from the global address list (GAL) in Microsoft Exchange Server.
+This issue occurs if the user is hidden from the global address list (GAL) in Exchange.

 ## Resolution